dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 elements.

 Accessibility was also something I had never considered in depth.
 I knew that images should have `alt` descriptions, and that was about it.
-One of the key points of the course is that using the appropriate semantic elements is important to making a site more accessible.
+One of the course's key points is that using the appropriate semantic elements is important to making a site more accessible.

 For example, people who use screen readers can jump around using heading elements (`h1` through `h6`), so it's important to use them and make sure they're in the correct order.
-It's wrong to use them just to make text bigger.
-They have meaning in terms of defining the layout of the content.
+It's wrong to use them just to make text bigger because they have meaning in terms of defining the content structure.

 Instead of headings, we could use `p` tags and alter their font sizes with CSS to create a website that looks identical, but it'd be less semantic and less accessible.
 There is more to web development than making websites look the way we want.
 It's important to make the content *mean* what we want as well.

-Accessibility also involves more than just improving how websites work with screen readers.
-We also need to consider font size, font style, color contrast, people not being to recognize that audio is playing, people tabbing through a page, a page having too much information, and animations that make the page layout change as someone is trying to interact with it.
+Accessibility isn't just about improving how websites work with screen readers.
+We should think about font size, font style, and color contrast for people who have visual impairments or color blindness.
+We should consider that people who have hearing loss may have a harder time recognizing that audio or video is playing.
+We should make tab navigation work well for people who rely primarily on the keyboard, perhaps because they have a difficult time using a mouse.
+When we add animations, we should take care to avoid ones that make it more difficult for someone to actually use the website, such as ones that change the page layout in the middle of interactions.
+And we should consider when a page is overloaded with too much information, making it hard for people to understand things.

-Improving accessibility also goes hand in hand with search engine optimization and usability.
-Improve one, and you can improve all the others.
+Improving accessibility goes hand in hand with usability and search engine optimization.
+The course points out that improving one frequently means improving all the others.

 ## Reading the Documentation